developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 * **File browsing is now supported** when selecting a title-bar icon or wallpaper image through the Preferences panel.

+### Enhancements

+* **Airplane mode enable/disable option is displayed** in the Preferences panel only on devices on which it is supported.

+Fixed � camera/search app disable issue when rebooted the device from Lockscreen with default EHS setting keyguard camera/search disabled.

 * **Password encryption has been enhanced** for the Admin login.

 * **A colored screen is displayed** while EHS is starting up.

-Preferences screen will expose the feature to enable/disable airplane option only in supported devices like ET5X Android Marshmallow

-Fixed � camera/search app disable issue when rebooted the device from Lock screen with default EHS setting keyguard camera/search disabled.
+REMOVE THE FOLLOWING FROM BELOW???
+* **The [Bypass Keyguard](../settings#bypasskeyguard) feature fails to unlock the screen after rebooting a device running Android L and higher**.
+This feature works normally on devices running KitKat and Jelly Bean.

 ### Deprecations